 But, my response to all of that when parents complain to me was and is: “If purple hair is your only teen issue… you don’t have a teen issue.”
 Truly, your parents (yes, I am old) didn’t like your hip huggers, mini skirts, long hair on guys, hair metal bands, punk rock, screamo, or rap music.

 But, you turned out fine.
 Choose your battles, is it a hill worth dying on?
 Trust me there will be REAL teen battles and absolute hills worth dying on and PLENTY of them… hair style/color, and most clothing choices do not fall into that category.

 Will dog collars and white makeup mean your child will become a “Satanist”?
-I have known many teens who did all of that and none of them are now worshipers of Satan, they are married normal, loving parents who no longer where dog collars and white makeup :).
+I have known many teens who did all of that and none of them are now worshipers of Satan, they’re married, normal, loving parents who no longer wear dog collars and white makeup :).